 Your marriage finances should not be swept under the rug.
 Circumstances are bound to change at various points in your married life.
 So make it a habit to review your finances on a monthly or bi-monthly basis to ensure you are staying true to your household budget.

 Our advice to newlyweds is to make this an enjoyable discussion.
 Yes, money is a serious subject however it's best to communicate nicely with each other.
 Maybe plan a dessert finance discussion and enjoy some yummy cake while you talk money.
+Good communication is key to a successful marriage.

 5. Be honest about your debt